Medically reviewed by Drugs.com. Last updated on Aug 22, 2019.

 The AUC was approximately 33% higher in elderly patients, mainly because of changes in renal function.

 Use: Labeled Indications

-Pneumonia, community-acquired: Treatment of community-acquired bacterial pneumonia in adults and pediatric patients 2 months of age and older caused by Streptococcus pneumoniae (including cases with concurrent bacteremia), Staphylococcus aureus (methicillin-susceptible isolates only), Haemophilus influenzae, Klebsiella pneumoniae, Klebsiella oxytoca, and Escherichia coli.
+Pneumonia, community-acquired: Treatment of community-acquired bacterial pneumonia in adults and pediatric patients ≥2 months of age caused by Streptococcus pneumoniae (including cases with concurrent bacteremia), Staphylococcus aureus (methicillin-susceptible isolates only), Haemophilus influenzae, Klebsiella pneumoniae, Klebsiella oxytoca, and Escherichia coli.

-Skin and skin structure infections: Treatment of acute bacterial skin and skin structure infections in adults and pediatric patients 2 months of age and older caused by Staphylococcus aureus (including methicillin-susceptible and methicillin-resistant isolates), Streptococcus pyogenes, Streptococcus agalactiae, Escherichia coli, Klebsiella pneumoniae, and Klebsiella oxytoca.
+Skin and skin structure infections: Treatment of acute bacterial skin and skin structure infections in adults and pediatric patients (≥34 weeks gestational age and 12 days postnatal age) caused by S. aureus (including methicillin-susceptible and methicillin-resistant isolates), Streptococcus pyogenes, Streptococcus agalactiae, E. coli, K. pneumoniae, and K. oxytoca.

 Known serious hypersensitivity to ceftaroline, other members of the cephalosporin class, or any component of the formulation

 Pneumonia, community-acquired: IV: 600 mg every 12 hours for 5 to 7 days